-Will a payment holiday impact your ability to borrow in the future?
+Will a payment holiday affect your ability to borrow in the future?

-Payment holidays may not necessarily show up on credit reports or dent your credit score, as discussed below, but there are ways lenders could see that you’ve taken one.
+Payment holidays may not necessarily show up on credit reports or dent your credit score, as discussed above, but there are ways lenders could see that you’ve taken one.